 Yes.
 Sound will leak out of these headphones.
-In my experience, you can use open back headphones at 50% volume without an offensive amount of sound leaking out.
+In my experience, you can use these kind of headphones at 50% volume without an offensive amount of sound leaking out.

 You will also have to deal with background noise leaking in, because their open nature lacks noise isolation.

-For those reasons, I only recommend open back gaming headphones if you have a quiet place to game.
+For those reasons, I only recommend them if you have a quiet place to game.

 Do I need an amp for these gaming headphones?